 The energy transition represents not merely a technical shift from fossil fuels to renewable sources, but also a profound sociocultural transformation that reconfigures values, identities, and collective worldviews.
 This talk advances a relational approach to energy transition through the framework of energy literacy, conceived as the integration of knowing, being, and doing in the pursuit of sustainable futures.
 Drawing on examples from the United Kingdom, Japan, and Canada, this talk examines how sustainability emerges through relational and affective practices that reconfigure how energy is conceptualized and experienced, while also informing how it may be enacted across interconnected ecological and cultural systems.

-10:40~12:00 pm Q/A and Discussion
+10:40 am~12noon Q/A and Discussion

 ✽ Click here for Flyer

-completed Forum
+Completed Forum

-• The 10th T3 Earth Forum
+The 10th T3 Earth Forum

 Venue: RIHN+online